obverter/obverter-web/_posts/2022-10-20-data-science-for-the-disenchanted.md

 title: Data Science for the Disenchanted
 ---

 Just because you may have given up on your childhood dreams of winning a Fields Medal, that doesn't mean you have to give up on a data-driven career.
 Data science is for folks like us: people who can calculate a restaurant tip without crying, and who are passionate about finding answers that aren't already on Wikipedia.
-Let me show you how data science can be your new favorite thing (even if math isn't).

 <!--more-->